sanity/quickml/README.md

 on training data that you feed it.
 [Learn more on Wikipedia](http://en.wikipedia.org/wiki/Decision_tree_learning).

 QuickDT is a Java Decision Tree Learning library designed to be flexible, easy to use, fast, and effective.
-QuickDT was originally written by [Ian Clarke](http://blog.locut.us/).
+QuickDT was originally written by [Ian Clarke](http://blog.locut.us/), with significant contributions by Alex Hawk.
 The initial public release was on 2011-09-21.

 QuickDT also supports Random Decision Forests, which deliver a significant improvement in predictive performance by combining multiple decision trees.
 QuickDT also includes functionality to easily do cross-validation in a flexible but easy-to-use manner.